EU Regulations on Cosmetics Compliance Testing

 We provide cost-effective and efficient raw materials analysis with analysis focused on the determination of impurities and purity including levels or presence of forbidden (Annex II of the Regulation (EC) No 1223/2009) or restricted substances (Annex II).

-Traces of Prohibited Substances
+Restricted and Prohibited Substances

 Characteristics of Cosmetics Packaging Materials